 Chanterelle mushrooms are dense and if cooked right will retain their crispiness in the final dish.
 That's why most chefs prefer sautéing Chanterelles versus boiling or marinating them.

-Sautéing Chanterelles in butter allows to cook these wild mushrooms in minutes yet preserving their micronutrients and amazing woodsy flavor.
+Sautéing Chanterelles in butter allows you to cook these wild mushrooms in minutes while preserving their micronutrients and amazing woodsy flavor.

 This vegetarian Fried Chanterelle Mushrooms And Potatoes skillet is truly a comfort food recipe.
-It cooks fast and wonderful for lunch or dinner along with fresh green salad.
+It cooks fast and is wonderful for lunch or dinner along with a fresh green salad.

 Sides that go well with Sautéed Mushrooms And Potatoes